magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_a-gift-of-dhamma.md

 This mind doesn’t have any self or substance.
 It doesn’t have any form.
 It just experiences mental activities, that’s all!
-If we teach this mind to have this mind won’t have any problems.
+If we teach this mind to have right view, this mind won’t have any problems.
 It will be at ease.

 The mind is mind.
 Mental objects are mental objects.
 Mental objects are not the mind, the mind is not mental objects.
 In order to clearly